ddey117/Micosoft_Movie_Analysis/README.md

 ## Overview

-This notebook imports the processed data from the Data Exploration notebook in order to analyze current movie trends on behalf of Microsoft's new movie studio.
+The notebook Data Analysis Notebook imports the processed data from the Data Exploration notebook in order to analyze current movie trends on behalf of Microsoft's new movie studio.
 By putting an emphasis on the median ROI% value of movie data from a number of movie database websites, as well as by creating a list of the most popular movies, evaluation of financial performance and the risk involved was evaluted and recommendations based on these findings were made.
 A focus on large budget movies with particular genre elements released at the appropriate time of the year will ensure the best chance of success at the box office for Microsoft.

 ## Business Problem
 This project covers the following hypothetical: